 The wire piece has a vertical axis of symmetry, and it terminates in two isosceles triangles that are indicated in Figure 3.
 The wires in all our gadgets can be extended arbitrarily along the terminating triangles by inserting an appropriate repetition of wire pieces.
-This is shown in Figure 5.
-This wire has two symmetric optimal triangulations, which are used to encode logical values and transport them over long distances.
-We will call these two states L and R (see Figure
+This wire has two symmetric optimal triangulations, which are used to encode